hollyhmsw/weekly_status_report_generator/README.md

 # weekly_status_report_generator
 Generate a fake status report for your self and your team!

 This handy python script will generate a txt file for your weekly status report.
-Perfect for those bosses who demand a weekly status but are never likely to read it.
+Perfect for satisfying those bosses who demand a weekly status but are never likely to read it.

 Simply edit the text files for names of your own teammates and project names and add/remove any statuses you like!

-To run: make sure all the files are together in the same directory python
+To run: make sure all the files are together in the same directory

+`python status_generator.py`

+Output will be a text file named in the following format "status_report_month_day_year.txt"

-Format of the files is:
+Contents of the file looks like:

 ------------------------------------------------------